-· Drums and jerricans must be of the non-removable head type.

-\cdot Where a can is to be used as an inner package, the can must have a screwed enclosure.
+- · Drums and jerricans must be of the non-removable head type. - \cdot Where a can is to be used as an inner package, the can must have a screwed enclosure. - STORAGE REQUIREMENTS

-STORAGE REQUIREMENTS

-· Store in original containers.
+Store in original containers.

-· Keep containers securely sealed.
+- · Keep containers securely sealed. - · Store at room temperature.